Techtonica/curriculum/roadmap.md

 ## What is Tech?

+**Students will be able to**:
-**Students will understand** the kinds of skills needed to work in tech and the impact that they can have on society by building tech products.
+- Identify the skills needed to work in tech
+- Describe the impact they can have on society by building tech products

 ## Welcome, Tips, and Rules

-**Students will understand**:
+**Students will be able to**:
-- Techtonica's mission
-- What they can expect from the program and what the program expects of them
+- Describe what they can expect from the program
+- Describe what the program expects of them

 ## How to Learn

-**Students will understand**:
+**Students will be able to**:
-- Techtonica's lesson structure
-- The strengths of their own learning style
-- How to ask for help
+- Ask for help effectively
+- Get themselves unstuck

 ## Growth Mindset

+**Students will be able to**:
+- Celebrate their mistakes while learning from them
+- Become aware of fixed mindset pitfalls and shift their mindset

 ## How to Pair Program

-**Students will understand**:
+**Students will be able to**:
-- Why pair programming is useful
-- How to drive and how to navigate
+- Pair program as the driver, typing code and figuring out syntax
+- Pair program as the navigator, telling the driver what to type

 ## Developer Tools Setup

 **Students will be able to**:
 - Edit a file in Sublime Text
 - Customize preferences in Sublime Text

+## Command Line

+**Students will be able to**:
+- Use the following shell commands:
+  - ls, cd, pwd
+  - mkdir, mv, cp
+  - sudo, man, grep
+- Edit their .bash_profile
+- Update their PATH to add a new location
+- Chain together commands using |

+## Git

 - Use the following git commands:
   - add, commit, status, log
   - rm, stash [pop], reset [soft/hard]